daveebbelaar/pgvectorscale-rag-solution/README.md

-# Building a High-Performance RAG Solution with Timescale Vector and Python
+# Building a High-Performance RAG Solution with Pgvectorscale and Python

 This tutorial will guide you through setting up and using pgvectorscale with Docker and Python, leveraging OpenAI's powerful text-embedding-3-small model for embeddings.
 You'll learn to build a cutting-edge RAG (Retrieval-Augmented Generation) solution, combining advanced retrieval techniques (including hybrid search) with intelligent answer generation based on the retrieved context.
 Perfect for AI engineers looking to enhance their projects with state-of-the-art vector search and generation capabilities with the power of PostgreSQL.

-## Timescale Documentation
+## Pgvectorscale Documentation

 For more information about using PostgreSQL as a vector database in AI applications with Timescale, check out these resources: